SMSpp-Project/tools/README.md

 See the [`examples`](ucblock_solver/examples) directory for sample input files and configurations.

+When the `-B` and/or `-S` options are not given on the command line, the tools fall back to the conventional file names `BCfg.txt` and `BSCfg.txt`, looked up relative to the `-c` prefix and, when no `-c` is given, also in the conventional `config/` subdirectory.
+The fallback applies only when the file is actually reachable, so a missing default is silently ignored: a plain run thus needs no `-B`/`-S` as long as `BCfg.txt`/`BSCfg.txt` are reachable, while explicit `-B`/`-S` always take precedence.

 ### Block solver

 The input netCDF file can be a problem file or a Block file: